screwdriver-cd/guide/docs/user-guide/configuration/jobconfiguration.md

 ## Steps
 Steps are the list of instructions you want to execute in your build.
 These should be defined as:
 `step_name: step_command`.
 Steps will be executed in the order they are defined.
+Current working directory and environment variables are passed between steps.

 #### Example
 ```